Interprovincial trade

 It is more important now than ever that we strengthen our economy across Canada, including within our provinces and territories, as we face tariffs and trade challenges from the U.S. We are working together with Canada's leaders and their teams to make it easier to buy, sell, and work with each other across the country.

-Liquor Control Act Amendments
+Liquor Control Act amendments

 The amendments would also allow New Brunswick producers to sell their products to other jurisdictions.